mbgeorge48/messenger_interactionator/README.md

 python src/dt_sort_media.py $HOME/path/to/specific/group/chat/folder
 ```

-Decided that this needed to go straight to a chat folder, otherwise it can take an awfully long time

 ## Result Generators

 These scripts take a few common params for them to be able to run, those are: